6 Ways to Avoid the Temptation of Retail Therapy

 4. Limit FOMO Bait

-Not only do you save yourself from waking up to an inbox with 60 unread emails, you’ll avoid the avalanche of advertisements that scream you have but one day left to save on matching Easter outfits.
+Not only do you save yourself from waking up to an inbox with 60 unread emails, you’ll avoid the avalanche of advertisements that scream you have but one day left to save on matching Christmas pajamas.
 You don’t really need those.
 Sorry.

 Reduce targeted ads in your feed by using a private browsing mode.
 It won’t totally eliminate advertising, but it can cut down on the amount of info a retailer can gather about your shopping habits.